You probably don’t really know how to do something that you’ve been asked to do for a good portion of your life.

 3. Cornell Method

-This was popularized at the Ivy League school, and it’s one of the most worthwhile note-taking methods to share.
+This was popularized at the Ivy League school, and it’s one of the most worthwhile note-taking methods to help you stay organized.

 Here’s how to do it.